Jean-Paul Rodrigue (2013), New York:

 Globalization has been associated with significant changes

 in business operations and markets.
-Managing operations
+The whole scale of

 in such an environment has become increasingly complex,